1981 Velamos BMX 20

 After the first ride all i can say is the bike rides and handles great, to my surprise.
-I thought this would be another small bike for guy my size but i was wrong.
-I especially like the bars which are wide anough and have that extra pull thanks to the comfortable down sweep on them.
-With proper size cranks and bigger gears this bike feels and rides great.
-Don't underestimate it's potential, give it a chance if you ever see one.
-It's a great low end bike.
+I thought this would be another small bike for a tall guy but i was wrong.
+I especially like the bars which are wide anough and have that extra pull, thanks to the comfortable down sweep on them.
+Now with proper size cranks and bigger gears this bike feels and rides great.
+Do not underestimate it's potential if you see one, give it a chance, you might be surprised.

 - Frame: 1981 Velamos BMX-20, made in former Czechoslovakia

 - Serial#: 89U1 69725

 - Headset: 1" steel (road bike size)

 - Bars: Velamos "box bars" steel

 - Pads: original with "BMX" print, made of fake leather with snap-ons, full OG set

 - Cranks: unknown 170mm 3-pc square taper

 - Chainwheel: 46T steel, integrated with cranks

 - Pedals: Sturmey Archer model# 817 chromed rat traps 9/16", made in England